Dr. Obote College Boroboro

-Dr. Obote College Boroboro (DOCB) is a government-aided, mixed (co-educational), boarding, secondary school in Uganda.
+Dr. Obote College -Boroboro (DOC) is a government-aided, mixed (co-educational), boarding, secondary school in Uganda.
 It caters to school grades 8–13 (S1–S6).

 Location

-The school campus is located in Boroboro East Parish, Adekokwok Subcounty, in Lira District, in the Northern Region of Uganda.
+The school campus is located in Boroboro East Parish, Adekokwok Sub-county, in Lira District, in the Northern Region of Uganda.
 Boroboro is approximately 12 km, by road, southeast of the city of Lira, along the Lira–Dokolo–Soroti Road.
 The geographical coordinates of the school campus are 02°11'23.0"N, 32°55'48.0"E (Latitude:2.189722; Longitude:32.930000).

 Overview

 As of 2000, the school had 1,257 enrolled students, of whom 1,155 (91.9 percent) were males and 102 (8.1 percent) were female.
 The O-Level section (S1 to S4) were all males, with the girls admitted to S5 and S6 only.
 All students were residential, without any day-students in the school.

 DOCB is strong in science subjects.
 In 2013 the school won first prize in the high school robotics competition organized by the College of Engineering, Design, Art and Technology of Makerere University, Uganda's oldest and largest public university.